convexset/meteor-template-level-auth/README.md

     {
         accessChecks: [{
             name: "my-check-name",

+            // In the event that one's check functions take parameters...
             params: {route: "administer-users-route?"} // defaults to: undefined,
+            // One may pass a literal as params and it will be passed into the
+            // below argument map to yield the actual arguments passed into the
+            // check function.
-            // alternatively pass params as a function and it will be invoked
+            // Alternatively pass a function in as and it will be invoked
-            // with the above context
+            // with the above context,
             // { contextType: "template-level-auth", templateInstance: templateInstance}
-            // to yield parameters
+            // and the result passed into the argument map to yield the actual
+            // arguments passed into the check function.

+            // This is the so-called argument map
+            argumentMap: p => p.route // defaults to: x => x,
             // the below is only useful in the case where the parameters should
             // be transformed once more
-            argumentMap: p => p.route // defaults to: x => x,
         }],
         followUp: function processOutcome(instance, unusedArgFrom_authCheck, accessChecksOutcomes) {
             // route away if not all access-checks pass